The benefits of car free walking and some top tips

 Planning your car free walking trip

-We’ve been car free walking in almost every corners of the UK.
+We’ve been car free walking in almost every corner of the UK.
 Here are some suggestions for planning your trip.

 - Learn how to pace your walk and keep an eye on the time.
 It can be a bit frustrating to turn up an hour early for the bus – and very annoying to arrive five minutes late.